eitanyaffe/sim_preads/README.md

 # sim_preads
 Generates pair ended reads (fastq) over a user-defined assembly.

-To get the code run:
+To get the code from github execute on the command line:
 ```
 git clone git@github.com:eitanyaffe/sim_preads.git
 ```

-To run an example execute:
+See example.sh for the relevant bash commands.
+To run the example execute on the command line:
 ```
 cd sim_preads
 bash example.sh